GORP – Guide and Outfitter Recognized Professional

 Recognition in the GORP program differentiates professional guides from less-skilled, less trained, non-professionals.

 The GORP content and testing system has been designed with input from professional guides, professional educators, and tourism marketing organizations.
 GORP program is aligned with industry identified best practices per Adventure Travel Trade Association (ATTA).
-You can download and read the ATTA Guide Standard by clicking the following link.

 The GORP program does not replace existing specialized certification such as First Aid, or Boating Skills.
 There are many different skills and other training and certification programs that address specialized activities.
 The GORP program’s focus is to provide a broad platform to help guides and their businesses thrive.